skip to main content

 Overview

-This part-time course, is awarded by Ulster University.
-It will introduce students to counselling theory and skills which are useful for those who wish to work effectively in a helping role with people, in a range of professional and personal contexts.
-Over one year of study, students undertake three core modules, each reflecting 20 credits of study at Level 4.
+This part-time programme is awarded by Ulster University and is designed to introduce students to counselling theory and skills which are useful for those who wish to work effectively in a helping role with people, in a range of professional and personal contexts.
+Over one year of study, you undertake three core modules, each reflecting 20 credits of study at Level 4.

 Modules are: